 Sl.
-Action plan Issues being addressed No. - 1.
-Construction of a sewage treatment plant for Organic pollution of river Jharsuguda and Brajaraj Nagar 2.
-Establishment of an extensive air quality - • monitoring network for Ib Valley-Jharsuguda management area 3.
-Construction of MSW Land fill site for MSW Management Jharsuguda Town 4.
-Promotion of industries in CPA which uses ~ waste products like fly ash, char and waste heat.
-5. The establishment of on-line monitoring station ž • for water quality monitoring of River Mahanadi monitoring and online data transmission facility with SPCB and CPCB.
-Desiling data assumed as for 6.
-Monitoring of ground water quality inclusive of Baseline data generation for Pb, Cr, Cd and Fluoride concentrations remedial measures if 7 Manitarina of DM and Ocean at tooffin required 7.
-Monitoring of PM 2.5 and Ozone at traffic Ambient air quality intersections management
+Action plan Issues being addressed No. 1.
+Construction of a sewage treatment plant for Organic pollution of river Jharsuguda and Brajaraj Nagar Establishment of an extensive air quality Ambient Air Quality 2. monitoring network for Ib Valley-Jharsuguda management 3. area Construction of MSW Land fill site for MSW Management Jharsuguda Town Waste utilization and Waste 4.
+Promotion of industries in CPA which uses waste products like fly ash, char and waste heat. minimisation 5.
+The establishment of on-line monitoring station for water quality monitoring of River Mahanadi and online data transmission facility with SPCB Telver 1 and CPCB.
+Baseline data generation for 6.
+Monitoring of ground water quality inclusive of Pb, Cr, Cd and Fluoride concentrations remedial measures if required 7.
+Monitoring of PM {2.5} and Ozone at traffic intersections .
+1'4-